wureset-tools/docs/docs/donate.md

 # Donate

-In 2015 the script version "ResetWUEng.cmd" was released as a support tool for troubleshooting problems with Windows Update.

-Today 5 years later and with the end of support for the scripts gallery of Microsoft "TechNet Gallery" in June 2020, it is necessary to have a space to centralize the updated versions of the Reset Windows Update Tool.
+In 2015, the script version "ResetWUEng.cmd" was released as a support tool to troubleshoot problems with Windows Update.
+Five years later, with the end of support for the Microsoft "TechNet Gallery" scripts gallery in June 2020, there is a need to centralize the updated versions of the Reset Windows Update Tool in a new location.

 > ### Contents
 >